all-ride/ride-lib-queue/README.md

 ## QueueManager

 The _QueueManager_ interface is to be implemented for the underlying queue system.
-This is the facade to your queue.
+This is the facade to the queue system.
 You can check the status of the system, a queue or a job.
 It's also used to queue jobs and to update their status.